 Homemade baby food round 6: apricots, prunes, egg yolks, chick peas, blackberries

 Lastly, have fun with it!
-It’s exciting to see a baby discover the joys of food and flavors!
+It’s exciting to see your baby discover the joys of different food and flavors!

 Enjoy and let me know if you have questions!
 Happy to try and help 😊